chryzsh/DarthSidious/password-cracking.md

 * Print cracked password in this format `username:hash:password` using `--show --username`
 * Burn your GPU with `-w <number>` where the scale is 1 to 3
 * Write cracked hashes to file using `--outfile cracked.txt --outfile-format 2` where 2 is the output format.
 See `--help` for possible values
+* Start hashcat as a session that can be stopped and resumed with `--session <id>` where the id is juts a number.
+When restoring a session use the same parameter with the same id.

+### Online cracking tools
+To be honest, I prefer not using these and especially not in pentesting engagements.
+You do not want to submit something you don't know what contains to an online repository for eternal storage.
+Odds are it won't ever be detected, but err on the side of caution here.
+If you decide to submit hashes from a lab or hashes you know the plaintext for already, [Crackstation.net](https://crackstation.net/) is a good choice.

 ## Domain Password Audit Tool \(DPAT\)
 [clr2of8/DPAT](https://github.com/clr2of8/DPAT)
 A python script that will generate password use statistics from password hashes dumped from a domain controller and a password crack file such as hashcat.potfile generated from the Hashcat tool during password cracking.
 The report is an HTML report with clickable links.

 ## Other
 #### Rainbow tables
 Rainbox tables are pre-computed hashes you can use to compare against if hashes are not salted, like NTLM.
 [Free rainbow tables](https://web.archive.org/web/20160402172945/https://www.freerainbowtables.com/en/tables2